sharmaut/sharmaut/README.md

 <h1 align="center">Hi 👋, I'm Utsav</h1>

 <p align="center">
 A developer based in Australia, with a passion for building full-stack, AI-powered web applications.
-I specialize in turning complex data into intuitive user experiences, with a strong focus on clean architecture, automated deployment, and open-source collaboration.
+I specialize in turning complex data into intuitive user experiences, with a strong focus on clean architecture, automated deployment and actively pursuing open-source collaboration.
 </p>

 <p align="center">